varunbhoopalam/slipbox/README.md

 ## Where can I get more help, if I need it?
 Please feel free to directly reach out to me at bhoopalam.varun@gmail.com

-## Mission
-This project is intended to help unlock someone's potential.
-People are capable of so much.
-People chasing their dreams often inspires me.
-This is why I want to help others, as thanks for the inspiration I've recieved in the past.
-I want to equip people with the tools to make their dreams a reality, empower people to solve problems that they face, and inspire them to action towards their own missions.

 ## Why open source?